mmseng/AislingMatHelper/README.md

 ### DelayConfirm
 The delay after clicking the "CONFIRM" button after loading materials.
-Needed because the UI pauses briefly before showing you the confirmation screen.
+Needed because the UI pauses briefly before continuing to the confirmation screen.

 ### DelayLoop
 The delay after clicking the "CONFIRM" button on the confirmation screen.
-Needed because the UI pauses briefly before bringing you back to the Power Contact screen.
+Needed because the UI pauses briefly before returning to the Power Contact screen.
 Only applies to the `BuyAllQuotas` action.

 ### DelayLoad